maxlath/wikibase-cli/docs/read_operations.md

 wb sparql ./path/to/query.rq --format tsv > ./results.tsv
 ```

-This command can actually be used on different kinds of SPARQL endpoint:
+This command defaults to querying https://query.wikidata.org/sparql, but can actually be used on different kinds of SPARQL endpoint:
 ```sh
 echo 'SELECT * { ?s ?p ?o } LIMIT 5' > ./get_some_triples.rq
 # On Wikidata